Financial-Times/content-k8s-auth-setup/README.md

     grep "aliases"  ~/.kubectl-login.json
     ```

-1. Choose an alias from the cluster you want, and run the login command:
+1. Choose an alias from the cluster you want, and run the login command, which will open a browser window:

     ```
     source cluster-login.sh upp-k8s-dev-delivery-eu
     ```

-1. Select Github from "Login in to dex" page
+1. Select **Login with LDAP** from **Login in to dex** page

-1. Authorise the kubernetes OAuth integration
+1. Provide your AD credentials

 1. Click the "Copy to clipboard" button